ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Performing an Exchange with a Sell Order

-We now have two orders open for marscoin: a sell order on the source chain (for 10marscoin at 15venuscoin) and a buy order on the target chain (for 5marscoin at 5venuscoin).
-Let's perform an exchange by sending a sell order to the source chain.
+You now have two orders open for marscoin: a sell order on the source chain (for 10marscoin at 15venuscoin) and a buy order on the target chain (for 5marscoin at 5venuscoin).
+Now, perform an exchange by sending a sell order to the source chain.

 ```bash
 # Sell order broadcasted to the source chain